Feeling lonely is not the same as being alone.

 It is common especially when we are struggling with our mental health.
 It is then when our inner critic yells all these harsh and nasty messages in our head: “You are not enough”, “You are a failure”, “There is something wrong with you”, “You will be alone forever”, “People don’t like you”, You don’t deserve to be happy,” etc.

 Not only do we listen to these messages, but we surrender to them, we agree, and we repeat them in our head during our sleepless nights, when people mistreat us, when others judge us (“See?
 I was right!”), when people forget about us, when we can’t make a decision, when we face a setback.

 It’s the moments we are not good friends with ourselves.

-Instead of being understanding, validating, supportive and compassionate especially when we are struggling, we dismiss ourselves and we push ourselves even further.
+Instead of being understanding, validating, supportive and compassionate especially when we are struggling, we dismiss ourselves, and we push ourselves even further.

-How to defeat Loneliness and create Connection
+How to overcome Loneliness and create Connection

 But how do we create connection?